OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 * Toggle player Map Position Icons always on or off.
 * Toggle PVP always on or off.
 * Toggle teleporting on death, or only on PVP deaths.
-* Toggle skill loss on a PVP death.
+* Toggle skill loss  on death, or only on PVP deaths.
-* Toggle player ability to ping the map
+* Toggle player ability to ping the map.

 Admins have the ability to bypass some of these settings when the AdminBypass config is enabled.